jenhsuan-charlie-hsiao/Quadruped-robot-design-and-locomotion-control/README.md

 <br>gait cycle control: https://youtu.be/vMxN3wJEU1U
 <br>locomotion: https://youtu.be/ajOVDrmAHqo

-Please refer to the "Final-presentation.pdf" as the "readme" document, thank you.
+Please refer to the "Final-presentation.pdf" for details and final report, thank you.